-Gotu kola, an herb originating in South East Asia, has a history of popularity in both the medicinal and culinary worlds dating back to ancient times.
-It has been continually used as an effective remedy in many herbal traditions, allowing for its popularity to spread around the world.
+Gotu kola is an herb native to Southeast Asia whose history dates back to ancient times.
+It has been continuously used as an effective remedy for various ailments, which has allowed its popularity to spread throughout the world.

 Gotu Kola Medicinal Properties